Maury Wills: Los Angeles Dodgers

 Pee Wee Reese, the Dodgers' shortstop, retired after the 1958 season.
 The Dodgers began the 1959 season with Bob Lillis at shortstop, but he struggled and the team went to Don Zimmer.
 When Zimmer broke his toe in June, the Dodgers promoted Wills from the minor leagues.
-He played in 83 games for the Dodgers.
-In the 1959 World Series, he played in each of the six games, hitting 5-for-20 with one stolen base and two runs in the Dodger victory.
+He played in 83 games for the Dodgers, batting .260 with 7 RBI.
+In the 1959 World Series, he played in each of the six games, hitting 5-for-20 with one stolen base and two runs in the Dodgers' victory.
 Before the 1960 season, the Dodgers traded Zimmer.
-In Wills' first full season in 1960, he hit .295 and led the league with 50 stolen bases, becoming the first National League (NL) player to steal 50 bases since Max Carey stole 51 in 1923.
+In Wills's first full season in 1960, he hit .295 with 27 RBI and a league-leading 50 stolen bases in 148 games, becoming the first National League (NL) player to steal 50 bases since Max Carey stole 51 in 1923.

 In 1962, Wills stole 104 bases to set a new MLB stolen base record, breaking the old modern era mark of 96, set by Ty Cobb in 1915.
 Wills also stole more bases than any team that year, the highest total being 99 by the Washington Senators.
 Wills was caught stealing just 13 times.
-He batted .299 and led the NL with 10 triples and 179 singles.
-Late in the 1962 season, San Francisco Giants Manager Alvin Dark ordered grounds crews to water down the base paths, turning them into mud to hinder Wills' base-stealing attempts.
-In 1962, Wills played a full 162-game schedule, plus all three games of the best-of-three regular season playoff series with the Giants, giving him a total of 165 games played, an MLB record that still stands for most games played in a single season.
+He finished the season batting .299 with six home runs and 48 RBI, and led the NL with 10 triples and 179 singles.
+Late in the 1962 season, San Francisco Giants Manager Alvin Dark ordered grounds crews to water down the base paths, turning them into mud to hinder Wills's base-stealing attempts.
+In 1962, Wills played a full 162-game schedule, plus all three games of the best-of-three regular season playoff series with the Giants, giving him a total of 165 games played, an MLB record that, as of 2025, still stands, and would be almost impossible to break under current rules.
 His 104 steals remained a major league record until Lou Brock stole 118 in 1974.
 He won the NL Most Valuable Player Award over Willie Mays, with teammate Tommy Davis finishing third.

-In the 1963 World Series, Wills batted 2-for-16 for a .133 batting average with one stolen base.
-In the 1965 World Series, he played in all seven games and went 11-for-30 with three runs and three stolen bases in a hard-fought Dodger victory, his third and last World Series title.
+In the 1963 World Series, Wills batted 2-for-16 (.133) with one stolen base in the Dodgers' four-game sweep of the New York Yankees.
+In the 1965 World Series, he played in all seven games and went 11-for-30 (.367) with three runs and three stolen bases in a hard-fought Dodger victory, his third and last World Series title.

-While playing for the Dodgers, Wills was a Gold Glove Award winner in 1961 and 1962, was named a NL All-Star five times (5 seasons), and was selected seven times for the All-Star Game (2 games were played in 1961 and 1962).
+While playing for the Dodgers, Wills was a Gold Glove Award winner in 1961 and 1962, was named a NL All-Star five times (5 seasons), and was selected seven times for the All-Star Game (two games were played in 1961 and 1962).

 In the 1966 season, Wills had 38 stolen bases and was caught stealing 24 times.
 He batted 1-for-13, an .077 average, with one stolen base, in the 1966 World Series, as the Dodgers were swept in four games.